 The research program became more and more paediatric, with increasing research interests in the circulatory physiology in the context of congenital heart disease, under the supervision of Dr Elliott Shinebourne, and so he then went into paediatrics, training initially at University College Hospital and Hillingdon Hospital and then training in Paediatric Respiratory Medicine with Professor John Warner at the Brompton Hospital, and Professor Mike Silverman at the Royal Postgraduate Medical School.
 He was appointed Consultant and Senior Lecturer in Paediatric Respirology in January 1991, and was made Professor at Imperial College in 2002.

 When not plying his trade in Paediatrics, Professor Bush enjoys family life with his wife (with whom he still cohabits, scandal or not) and his four children, none of whom show any signs of following their father into medicine.
 He enjoys reading (especially when he is supposed to be being sociable), ball games (in particular on the rare occasions when England actually win something), and listening to music (after being given an ASBO for his last attempts at performance).
 He shows no signs of fulfilling any domestic responsibilities or of growing old at all gracefully.
-Best of all, he is the grandfather of Dylan and Jack, the two most beautiful and intelligent children in the known Universe.
+Best of all, he is the grandfather of Dylan, Jack and Oscar, the three most beautiful and intelligent children in the known Universe.

 et al., 2016, Antipseudomonal Bacteriophage Reduces Infective Burden and Inflammatory Response in Murine Lung, Antimicrobial Agents and Chemotherapy, Vol:60, ISSN:0066-4804, Pages:744-751

 Bush A, 2016, Chimney stove intervention - ready for scale up?
 PRO, Thorax, Vol:71, ISSN:0040-6376, Pages:393-394